I attribute being able to quickly scale my firm from scratch to sales in just 5 years mostly due to client accounting services (CAS).

 Because you’re now delivering value and services on a recurring basis, you’re in a great position to start charging your clients a monthly subscription.

-And to do that, you’ll need to productize your services.
+And to do that, you’ll need to productize your bookkeeping and accounting services.

 A good way to think of it is to define, upfront, the services, apps, and support that you’ll perform on a regular basis and then determine a monthly price for your services.